midas-research/keyphrase-extraction-as-sequence-labeling-data/README.md

 # keyphrase-extraction-as-sequence-labeling-data
-Dataset for the paper entitled, Keyphrase Extraction from Scholarly Articles as Sequence Labeling using Contextualized Embeddings.

-This repository contains only the datasets used in the experiments and their overview
+Dataset for the paper entitled, [Keyphrase Extraction from Scholarly Articles as Sequence Labeling using Contextualized Embeddings](https://arxiv.org/abs/1910.08840).
+This repository contains only the dataset used in the experiments and its overview.

-For more details on how the dataset was created, and the models trained on them, please refer to our paper, [Keyphrase Extraction from Scholarly Articles as Sequence Labeling using Contextualized Embeddings](https://arxiv.org/abs/1910.08840)
+For more details on how the dataset was created, and the models trained on it, please refer to our paper, [Keyphrase Extraction from Scholarly Articles as Sequence Labeling using Contextualized Embeddings](https://arxiv.org/abs/1910.08840)

 We ran our experiments on three different publicly available keyphrase extraction datasets after transforming them into a format suitable for sequence labeling tasks.
 The formatted datasets are: